A dead tooth can happen to the best of us and it can happen in a variety of ways.

 Can a dead tooth be saved?

 If you have a deceased chomper as the result of tooth decay, you're probably wondering how to fix a cavity so your tooth can be saved.
-Saving a dead tooth is possible if a timely diagnosis is established.
-The process to save a dead tooth, known as a root canal, can help the dead teeth recover without the need of an alternative treatment i.e. extraction.
+Saving a dying tooth is possible if a timely diagnosis is established.
+The process to save a damaged tooth, known as a root canal, can help the dead teeth recover without the need of an alternative treatment i.e. extraction.

 Root canal treatment